wp-plugins/amr-ical-events-list/readme.txt

 * Fix: switching views and then doing month navigation did not keep final view, will now.
 * Fix: to German translation file for the goto titles on month year navigation.
 * Add: can now specify own text for 'reset' message on the 'look for more events' and a new option 'look for previous'.
 Blanking out the text will hide that link options for previous and reset.
 'Previous' and 'Reset' show when one has done at least 1 look more.
 * Add: 'human time' ie the midday, midnight is now controllable via the Listing settings.
+* Add: word-wrap to default css to stop very long words breaking out of boxes.
+* Change: Default large calendar - moved start date time etc to details hover box.

 = Version 4.0.18 =
 * Fix: own css got lost somewhere due to change in options loading - sorry, back now